opentok/opentok-ios-sdk-samples-swift/Basic-Video-Renderer/README.md

-*   Follow the code from the `ViewController.viewDidLoad(_:)` method through to the callbacks to see how streams are created and handled in the OpenTok iOS SDK.
+*   Follow the code from the `ViewController.viewDidLoad(_:)` method through to the callbacks to see how streams are created and handled in the Vonage iOS SDK.

-*   By default, all delegate methods from classes in the OpenTok iOS SDK are invoked on the main queue.
+*   By default, all delegate methods from classes in the Vonage iOS SDK are invoked on the main queue.
 This means that you can directly modify the view hierarchy from inside the callback, without any asynchronous callouts.